 - Save layout as default

 - Duplicate Project

-- Save as a Template if in a paid team or Organization
+- Convert to template if in a paid team or Organization

 - Add tasks via CSV, email or forms

 - Export your project or My Tasks as a CSV or JSON file or Print your project

 - Move to Another Team (only available in Organizations) - move the project to another TeamTeam A team is a group of people in an Organization who are working together on a collection of projects.
 Read more in your Organization

 Learn more about all of these actions in the Project ActionsProject Actions Project actions allow you to take action on a project such as print, archive, or delete.
 Read more article of the Guide.